Diann H. Smith, MS, RHIA, CHP, FAHIMA (Chair)

 Integrated Healthcare System

-Smith earned a Master of Science in Human Relations and Business from Amberton University, as well as a Bachelor of Science in Health Information Management from Texas Woman’s University.
-She is a fellow of AHIMA.
+Smith earned her Master of Science in human relations and business from Amberton University and Bachelor of Science in health information management from Texas Woman’s University.
+She is a fellow in the American Health Information Management Association.

-Smith has received several notable local and national awards including the TXHIMA Distinguished Member Award, outstanding leadership awards from the YWCA of Fort Worth and Tarrant County, Texas, the AHIMA Triumph Leadership Award, the 2016 Inspiring Women Award, and most recently, Alpha Kappa Alpha Sorority, Incorporated®, Xi Theta Omega Chapter, named Smith the 2017 Woman of the Year community award recipient, of which she is also an active member.
+Smith has received several notable local and national awards including TXHIMA Distinguished Member Award; Distinguished Alumni Award from Tarrant County College; outstanding leadership awards from the YWCA of Fort Worth & Tarrant County, Texas Health Harris Methodist Hospital Fort Worth’s President’s Award, Leadership of Excellence Award, AHIMA Triumph Leadership Award, Mary Kay Inspiring Women Award, Mentor of the Year Award presented by Women of Visionary Influence (WOVI) and Alpha Kappa Alpha Sorority, Xi Theta Omega Chapter Woman of the Year Community Award.

 David S. Muntz, CHCIO, FCHIME, LCHIME, FHIMSS (Chair-Elect)